HIRU-VIRU/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Appointment — generates —> Billing
 - Payment — pays for —> Billing

+## Design Choices

+- **Entity-Relationship Model**: We used an ER model to clearly represent entities like Patient, Doctor, Appointment, Medical Record, Billing, Payment, and Department, and to show how they interact.
+- **Normalization**: Attributes are grouped logically into entities to minimize redundancy and maintain data integrity.
+- **Primary & Foreign Keys**: Primary keys (PK) uniquely identify each entity, and foreign keys (FK) are used to establish relationships between them.
+- **Scalability Consideration**: The model supports adding more departments, multiple appointments per patient, and billing history with linked payments.
+- **Real-world Mapping**: Real-world healthcare workflow is reflected — from booking an appointment to payment after service.
+- **Modularity**: Each entity encapsulates a specific responsibility to keep the system modular and maintainable.

+## Pre-requisites

+To use or extend this design into a functional application or database, the following are recommended:

+- **Basic Knowledge Requirements**
+  - Understanding of ER diagrams and database normalization
+  - Familiarity with SQL or ORM (Object-Relational Mapping) tools

+- **Software Requirements**
+  - ERD Design Tool (e.g., dbdiagram.io, Lucidchart, Draw.io)
+  - Database Management System (e.g., MySQL, PostgreSQL, SQLite)
+  - Optional: Backend framework (e.g., Flask, Spring Boot) to implement logic

+- **Development Environment**
+  - Code editor (e.g., VS Code)
+  - Git for version control (if working in a team)
+  - Python/Java/Node.js runtime (if implementing the system)

+- **Suggested Next Steps**
+  - Convert ER model into relational schema
+  - Generate SQL scripts for table creation
+  - Build frontend/backend logic to interact with database

 ## RESULT
 Thus, the Entity-Relationship (ER) Diagram have been created successfully.